Quickstart

 iOS SDK Quickstart

-Install the Gleam Swift package, configure the SDK, start the session, and present the Portal from SwiftUI or UIKit.
+Install the Gleam Swift package, configure the SDK, start the session, then present the Portal or call SDK APIs for custom feedback, announcement, and notification screens.

 Use An AI Agent First